JoshuaKGoldberg/mock-react-redux/docs/FAQs.md

 Maybe!

-For starters, this library is _very new_ and has yet to undergo the vigorous heated Twitter debates that all popular JavaScript libraries go through -- if ever will.
+For starters, this library is _very new_ and has yet to undergo the vigorous heated Twitter debates that all popular JavaScript libraries go through -- if it ever will.
 Take everything here with a grain of salt.

 `mock-redux` is excellent for separating your React and Redux logic areas.